4 Tips for Adopting Test-Driven Development (TDD) in Your Organization

 A microservice-based architecture, however, presents the opportunity to leverage TDD best practices in a very efficient way.
 If you think about treating the microservice as the unit, rather than the compilation unit, then the TDD pragmatist approach becomes very useful.

 TDD is commonly viewed as a developer-focused activity, typically encapsulated by creating tests in a unit testing framework, such as JUnit or NUnit.
-Most organizations, however, simply don’t have enough developers or time to cover all of their use-cases.
+Most organizations, however, simply don’t have enough developers or time to cover all of their use cases.
 This is especially a problem for enterprise organizations that have a mix of roles and skills contributing to its projects.

-Leveraging TDD practices at the API level, as described above for microservices, helps you address the issue of limited technical resources by enabling you to leverage tester expertise to define tests against the contract.
+Leveraging TDD practices at the API level, as described above for microservices, help you address the issue of limited technical resources by enabling you to leverage tester expertise to define tests against the contract.
 With this approach, business analysts, testers, and other non-developer resources are able to contribute to the TDD testing efforts.

 You can also use a service virtualization solution, such as Parasoft Virtualize, to immediately create simulated functionality that you can build and execute tests against before any code is written.